 The prevalence of STOP is also confirmed by the extremely active branch of the Bleeping Computer forum, where victims are looking for help.
 However, this encryptor is hardly mentioned or written about.
 The fact is that this smallvar attacks mainly pirate content lovers, visitors to suspicious sites and spreads as part of the advertising bundles.

-It is reported that Ransomware ID receives approximately 2,500 reports of ransomware attacks per day.
+Ransomware ID receives approximately 2,500 reports of ransomware attacks per day.
 And about 60-70% of them are reports of STOP encryption attacks, which leaves other extortionists far behind.

 Gillespie and experts Bleeping Computer note that the encryptor acts on the classic scheme: encrypts files, adds them a new extension and places on the infected machine a note with a demand for ransom (Malvar requires 490 dollars, but the amount doubles in 72 hours to $ 980).
 Odanko today there are more than 159 variants of STOP, which are known to researchers, and this variety significantly complicates the situation.